US Open: Veteran Alize Cornet produces another massive result in impressive 2022 Grand Slam season

 |63

-With the win on Tuesday, Cornet has beaten a Grand Slam winner in all four Majors this year.
+With the win on Tuesday against Raducanu, Cornet has beaten a past Grand Slam winner in all four Majors this year.

-Cornet started the year by making it to a Major singles quarterfinal for the first time in her 64th Grand Slam appearance and did so by beating two-time Grand Slam winner Simona Halep.
+Cornet started the year by making it to a Major singles quarterfinal for the first time in her 63rd Grand Slam appearance and did so by beating two-time Grand Slam winner Simona Halep.

+She then gave a memorable on-court interview with Jelena Dokic, recalling the time she nearly made it to quarterfinals to play the Aussie.

 She followed it up by beating 2017 French Open champion Jelena Ostapenko at Roland Garros.

 Her biggest win of the season came at Wimbledon when she ended World No 1 and two-time French Open champion Iga Swiatek’s 37 match-win streak in the third round.
+Incidentally, she was ranked 37 at the time.

 Speaking after her win, Cornet attributed her recent improvements to maturity.